-Emi Parker is a recent graduate of George Mason University, where she majored in English and concentrated in Medieval Renaissance Literature.
-A Washington-state native, she currently lives and works in the Washington, D.C. area.
-With lots of help from G.K.
-Chesterton, she converted to the Catholic Church in 2009 and has been incredibly blessed by the communities in the Arlington Diocese ever since.
+Emi Parker is a graduate of George Mason University, where she majored in English and concentrated in Medieval Renaissance Literature.
+A Washington-state native, she currently teaches English and Computers at Paul VI Catholic High School in Virginia.
+With help from G.K.
+Chesterton and others, she converted to the Catholic Church in 2009 and has been blessed by the communities in the Arlington Diocese ever since.

 Emily C. Hurt is a 2012 graduate of Christendom College with a Bachelor's in Theology.
 She wrote her Senior Thesis on "Redemptive Suffering in the Theology of the Servant of God Fulton J. Sheen."
 When she's not job-hunting or reading Fulton Sheen, she writes about the writings of Fulton Sheen, redemptive suffering, and her alma mater at her blog, www.theological-librarian.blogspot.com.

 Emma graduated magna cum laude from Hillsdale College in May, 2013 with a BA in Philosophy.
 She married her husband, Thomas, in August of 2014 and currently works as the Director of College Ministry for St. Anthony of Padua Catholic Church in Hillsdale, Michigan.